- Explosives Programs

 - Mining Engineering

-In addition to meeting Missouri S&T's own admission requirements, explosives engineers also must be able to pass a and ethically adhere to professional standards.
+In addition to meeting Missouri S&T's own admission requirements, explosives engineers also must be able to pass a background check and ethically adhere to professional standards.
 Students receiving and handling explosives should ensure they qualify under the Safe Explosives Act, which outlines the prohibitive categories of those banned from using explosives.
 Actively enrolled students are also subject to federal policy and will be dismissed from the curriculum if they violate regulations.